 Outsourcing certain services, and bringing on contractors to keep pace, is a smart, strategic way to not merely tread water, but to preserve the pulse of a business.
 Strategic contracting out of key functions enables entrepreneurs to achieve gains without collapsing due to the pressures of “growth for the sake of growth.”

-The scalable remote options of outsourced bookkeeping, marketing, content, administrative assistant and online management services, for example, can help new businesses retain viability, just as they can assist more established outfits in remaining operational.
+The scalable remote options of outsourced bookkeeping, marketing, content, virtual assistants and online management services, for example, can help new businesses retain viability, just as they can assist more established outfits in remaining operational.

 Shifts in business plans or global strategy can be challenging to acknowledge, if not implement.
 So these four pointers provide a directional roadmap, showing how entrepreneurs can find empowerment in re-centering while optimizing the benefits afforded by the gig workplace.